GitHub Actions

 on:

-workflow_call # this makes workflow callable from other workflow
+workflow_call: # this makes the workflow callable from another workflow

 inputs: